 The PrEP Impact trial:

 Burrell Street Clinic is a trial site and we are enrolling people from a waitlist.
+As of 20th June we have closed the waitlist, as we are heavily oversubscribed.
+We will update this page should we be able to reopen the list at any point.

 If you are taking PrEP, it is important that you get checked up regularly (every 3 months).
 If you are getting your PrEP elsewhere, we provide monitoring free of charge at all 3 of our clinics.
 Just tick “I want to discuss PrEP or have it monitored” when you check in.
 Please attend for a monitoring session two weeks before beginning PrEP, and every three months thereafter.